NixOS/rfcs/rfcs/0166-nix-formatting.md

     ''
     test

-# In binders we can use a more compact form as long as all in-between lines are indented.
+# In bindings we can use a more compact form as long as all in-between lines are indented.
 {
   foo = bar // {
     x = 10;